Syncing and Sharing

 Syncing with a Custom HTTP Endpoint

-If you prefer to host your own command storage, you can configure IntelliShell to sync with any custom HTTP endpoint you control.
-This is ideal for teams who want to maintain a private, centralized command library on their own infrastructure.
+If you prefer to host your own storage, you can configure IntelliShell to sync with any custom HTTP endpoint.
+This is ideal for teams who want to maintain a private, centralized library on their own infrastructure.

 When exporting, IntelliShell sends a PUT

-request with a JSON payload of your commands.
-When importing, it can handle
+request with a JSON payload of your commands and completions.
+When importing,

 ) or a JSON array (Content-Type: application/json